d-lynch95/Blue_Ocean_Travel/README.md

   - As a site owner I want to encourage users to contact us directly to create a personalised itinerary
   - As a site owner I want to convert as many users into customers as possible
   - As a site owner I want to ensure the payment process is as seemless as possible
+  - As a site owner I want to collect user information
+  - As a site owner I want to have users sign up for a mailing list
+  - As a site owner I want to have staff add new tours without accessing the backend
+  - As a site owner I want to have staff view contact us information without accessing the backend

 #### As a new user